 According to sleep doctor Dr. Michael Breus, Ph.D for Psychology Today, cannabis has both relaxing and sedative effects – and yes, can make falling asleep easier.
 He points to a study that revealed those who consume cannabis before bedtime are able to shave an average of 30 minutes off how long it takes to fall asleep.

 We already know that the two most well-known cannabinoids, CBD and THC, both have healing properties that when taken together form the “entourage effect.”
-While THC is primarily responsible for that euphoric feeling called a “high,” both CBD and THC have tremendous health benefits that include relieving anxiety, fighting inflammation and pain, and reducing depression.
+While THC is primarily responsible for that euphoric feeling called a “high,” both CBD and THC have tremendous health benefits.
+They include relieving anxiety, fighting inflammation and pain, and reducing depression.
 But just like how each affects different health ailments, both can be different when it comes to sleep.
 According to Project CBD, the science is somewhat paradoxical.

 “Research data and anecdotal accounts indicate that CBD and THC have differential effects on sleep – both can be alerting or sedating depending on dosage.
 Aside from THC and CBD, a patient should consider what terpenes are in the strain they want to consume before going to bed.”